BrandonIrizarry/bcimd/README.md

 This library contains:

-1. A function for generating a table of contents
+1. Functions for generating and removing a table of contents.

 <a id="installation"></a>
 # Installation